We Understand Workers’ Compensation And Will Strive To Protect Your Rights

 Third-party liability could add to your benefits.
 You cannot sue your employer for most job site injuries, but if a defective product or the actions of a subcontractor caused your injuries, or if you were injured during a motor vehicle accident while working, you may be able to file a third-party claim in court, separate from your workers’ comp case.
 Our attorneys have the experience and knowledge to coordinate and maximize the benefits you are entitled to.

 Construction accidents are especially dangerous.
-In construction accidents, there are often opportunities to make a claim in addition to workers’ compensation.
-Tell your lawyer about everything that contributed to your injuries ‒ poor maintenance of the construction site, failure to warn about danger, failure to have appropriate machinery guards, defective machinery, defective scaffolding or debris on the work site.
+In a construction site accident, there are often opportunities to make a claim in addition to workers’ compensation.
+Tell your construction accident attorney about everything that contributed to your injuries ‒ poor maintenance of the construction site, failure to warn about danger, failure to have appropriate machinery guards, defective machinery, defective scaffolding or debris on the work site.

 Other types of job sites besides construction sites where injuries often happen include: